Spring Bunny Banner Sewing Tutorial

 Step Three

-After you’ve applied your ovals, you’re ready to add the shapes on top of the ovals.
-To do this fuse the shapes to the back of selected fabric scraps.
-Then cut out each shape along the printed lines.
+• After you’ve applied your ovals, you’re ready to add the shapes on top of the ovals.
+To do this, fuse the shapes with the backs of selected fabric scraps.
+Then, cut out each shape along the printed lines.

 Easter Bunny Banner Tutorial